Paul Dourish: Work

 Along with being a member of the aforementioned organizations, Dourish is a "co-conspirator" in the Laboratory for Ubiquitous Computing and Interaction, a faculty associate of the Center for Research on Information Technology and Organizations, and a co-coordinator of the People and Practices PAPR@UCI initiative.

 Awards

 In 2008, he was elected to the CHI Academy in recognition of his contributions to Human-Computer Interaction.
-Dourish won the Diana Forsythe Prize in 2002, and the BM Faculty Award in 2006 under the American Medical Informatics Association.
+Dourish won the Diana Forsythe Prize in 2002, and the IBM Faculty Award in 2006 under the American Medical Informatics Association.
 He was also awarded the National Science Foundation CAREER Award in 2002.
 Dourish recently received a $201,000 grant to conduct research on people's online participation in social movements.
 Dourish recently received a $400,000 grant to research how the creative design process works when a team is split up through different cultures.
 Dourish also recently received a $247,000 grant to research how social media ties into death in real life.

 In 2015 he was named a fellow of the Association for Computing Machinery "for contributions in social computing and human-computer interaction."